 In Denver’s competitive market, it’s not enough just to rank—you also need credibility and local relevance.
-Link building remains a pillar of SEO in Denver.
+Link building remains a pillar of local search visibility.
 When respected local sites link to yours, it signals trust both to search engines and potential customers.
 But not all backlinks are equal—this is where PR tactics come in.

 We’ll walk through a set of practical tactics—each illustrated with real Denver examples—so you see not just “what works” in theory, but “how it works” in practice.
 Along the way, you’ll also learn how to measure success and why the best results come from sustained relationships, not one-off hits.